blackbaud/sky-addin-client/README.md

 [![npm](https://img.shields.io/npm/v/@blackbaud/sky-addin-client.svg)](https://www.npmjs.com/package/@blackbaud/sky-addin-client)
 [![status](https://travis-ci.org/blackbaud/sky-addin-client.svg?branch=master)](https://travis-ci.org/blackbaud/sky-addin-client)

-The SKY add-in client library facilitates creating custom add-ins to extend UI experiences within Blackbaud applications.
-There will be multiple types of add-ins (tiles, buttons, tabs, etc.) corresponding with various "extension points" throughout the system.
-In each case, the general pattern is the same:  the add-in is registered by providing the URL that will be loaded in an iframe within the application.

-This library must be used in your add-in for it to render within the Blackbaud application.
-The `AddinClient` class will integrate with the host page, passing data and commands between the host and the add-in.
+The SKY Add-in Client library facilitates creating custom add-ins to extend UI experiences within Blackbaud applications.
+Developers can register the add-in URL with their SKY API application, and at runtime the add-in will be loaded into an iframe within the application.
+This library must be used in the add-in for it to render within the Blackbaud application.
+The `AddinClient` class will integrate with the host page, passing data and commands between the host and the add-in's iframe.

+For SKY Add-ins written in SKY UX, the [`skyux-lib-addin-client`](https://github.com/blackbaud/skyux-lib-addin-client) can be used as a more Angular-friendly wrapper over this lower-level library.

+For more information on creating SKY Add-ins, view the documentation on the [`SKY API Developer Portal`](https://developer.blackbaud.com/skyapi/docs/addins).

 ## Installation